 Data quality testing is carried out for the Closed Fund annually and a certificate issued reflecting compliance with TPR guidance.
-We expect the 2017 certificates to be available during June 2017.
-The latest available results from our 2016 certificates showed our post June 2010 data as 99%, with pre June 2010 data at 96%.
+The latest available results from our May 2018 certificates showed our post June 2010 data as 99%, with pre June 2010 data at 95%.
 The missing data for both categories relates to members moving house and not informing our administrators.
 We are carrying out an exercise to trace these members and will update their records accordingly.

 More member specific data called 'Conditional data' has also been reviewed with positive results and both these tPR data checks are tested on a regular basis.
+We will be doing further work on this during 2018/19.